Thirty searchers to be involved, source says

 He reiterated that Portuguese police had advised Metropolitan Police that they did not brief media on current investigations.

 “They clearly stated that if the MPS (Metropolitan Police Service) provide any briefings or information on the work they are undertaking on our behalf, or if reporters cause any disruption to their work in Portugal, activity will cease until that problem dissipates,” Rowley said.

 “We have made it clear to colleagues in Portugal that we will not be giving operational updates,” he said.
 “If media interfere with police work, that work will stop.”

 In July 2013, Scotland Yard reopened its investigation into Madeleine’s disappearance after a two-year review of the original probe.
 Portuguese police reopened their investigation last October.

-Madeleine's parents launched a massive publicity campaign to find their daughter after she went missing and say they continue to believe she is still alive.
+Madeleine’s parents – Kate and Gerry McCann – launched a massive publicity campaign to find their daughter after she went missing and say they continue to believe she is still alive.